kmamal/node-sdl/README.md

 * `text: <string>` The unicode representation of the character that was entered.

-Fired when the user enters text via the keyboard.
+Fired when text is entered via the keyboard.

 ### Event: 'mouseButtonDown'

 * `x: <number>` The mouse's x position when the event happened, relative to the window.
 * `y: <number>` The mouse's y position when the event happened, relative to the window.
-* `touch: <boolean>` Will be `true` if the event was caused by a touch event.
+* `touch: <boolean>` Is `true` if the event was caused by a touch event.
 * `button: `[`<sdl.mouse.BUTTON>`](#enum-button) The button that was pressed.

 Fired when a mouse button is pressed.